Demo

 • Intelligent Data Discovery To Identify Orphaned Accounts

-Zluri's smart data engine uses five discovery methods, including single sign-on, identity providers, finance systems, direct app integration, and desktop agents & browser extensions.
+Zluri's smart data engine uses nine discovery methods, including MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).
 This ensures precise identification of users and critical app access, reducing the risk of overlooking orphaned accounts.

 • Preventing orphaned accounts With Automated User Access Management: